ohel/gaincms/README.md

       |- tag_software
 ```

-The *index.php* works only as a router.
+The *index.php* contains the site configuration and works as a router.
 It breaks down the URL and shows the correct page (*about.php*, *blog.php* etc.).
 All requests are directed to *index.php* in *.htaccess*.
 Adding and removing subpages is therefore really simple and there's no magic involved.
 Basically one can write a new page from scratch and it will be shown just like that.

 In the *includes* directory there are the common header (which also contains the navigation bar) and footer along with other utilities (e.g. a Parsedown extension).
 The *css*, *graphics* and *files* directories contain the style definitions, images and icons, and various other files respectively.